paulfitz/catsql/README.md

 ======

 A `cat` for SQL databases.
 Show slices of a database in your console.
-Save them as `.csv`, `.json`, or `.sqlite` files.
+Save them as `.csv`, `.json`, `.sqlite`, or `.xlsx` files.

 Databases are read using SQLAlchemy.
 They are specified using [database urls](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html#database-urls).
 Local `.sqlite` databases may be specified with their filename directly.

-Also has a `--edit` option that will show the ouput in your default editor.
+Also has a `--edit` option that will show the ouput in your default text editor.
 If you make any changes, they will be applied back to the original source.

 ![catsql](https://cloud.githubusercontent.com/assets/118367/19671892/166193f0-9a40-11e6-9824-7c4a2c8ed5fd.jpg)